darwinia-network/darwinia-docs-deprecated/docs/sdk/guides/02-know-your-cross-chain-status.md

 sidebar_position: 2
 ---

-# Know Your Cross-chain Status
+# Determining Cross-chain Status

 ## Events

-The cross-chain status is known by listening to events on the chain, and there are two events related to the cross-chain:
+The cross-chain status is determined by listening to events on the chain.
+There are two events related to cross-chain status:

 - `MessageAccepted` event of source chain

-  When the cross-chain transaction is sent successfully on the source chain, the "MessageAccepted" event will be emitted.
+  When a cross-chain transaction is sent successfully on the source chain, the "MessageAccepted" event will be emitted.

 - `MessageDispatched` event of target chain

-  When the task carried by the cross-chain message is executed on the target chain, the "MessageDispatched" event will be emitted.
+  When the tasks carried within a cross-chain message have been executed on the target chain, the "MessageDispatched" event will be emitted.

 - `MessageDelivered` event of source chain

-  When the cross-chain message is confirmed on the source chain, the "MessageDelivered" event will be emitted.
+  When the cross-chain message has been confirmed on the source chain, the "MessageDelivered" event will be emitted.

 ## View events in Subscan